Inside: Fishbowl Speaking Activity in Spanish Class. Fishbowl Interpersonal Speaking Spanish class assessment and activity.

-My overall goal was for students to talk to each other about immigration relating to our unit including: the novel Esperanza and the films Which Way Home and La Misma Luna (using this resource).
+My overall goal was for students to talk to each other about immigration relating to our unit including the novel Esperanza and the films Which Way Home and La Misma Luna.
 It is actually helpful to have a topic that has a little bit of debate involved, to make it more interesting.
-At the same time it is important to establish a class culture of respect and understanding.
+At the same time, it is important to establish a class culture of respect and understanding.

 (On another note, this particular class has done an Awesome job discussing this sensitive topic this year.
 As opposed to two years ago, when I would have not attempted a fishbowl discussion for this unit since I was scolded by both parents and students for “pushing my political views” by bringing up immigration).

 Some students were not as prepared as I would have liked them to be.
-In the future, I would have students submit questions in advance, so we could compile a master back up list of great questions.
+In the future, I would have students submit questions in advance, so we could compile a master backup list of great questions.
+You could also use Spanish Novel Conversation Cards

 Set up “Fishbowl”